snap-stanford/ogb-web/_docs/datasets/linkprop.md

 <a name="ogbl-ppa"/>
 ### Dataset `ogbl-ppa`: ([Leaderboard](../leader_linkprop/#ogbl-ppa))

 **Graph:** `ogbl-ppa` is an undirected, unweighted graph.
-Nodes represent proteins from 58 different species, and edges indicate biologically meaningful associations between proteins (e.g., physical interactions, co-expression, homology, genomic neighborhood) [1].
+Nodes represent proteins from 58 different species, and edges indicate biologically meaningful associations between proteins, e.g., physical interactions, co-expression, homology or genomic neighborhood [1].
 We provide a graph object constructed from training edges (no validation and test edges are contained).
-Each node comes with a 58-dimensional one-hot feature indicating which species the corresponding protein comes from.
+Each node contains a 58-dimensional one-hot feature vector that indicates the species that the corresponding protein comes from.

-**Prediction task:** The task is to predict new association edges given training edges.
+**Prediction task:** The task is to predict new association edges given the training edges.
+The evaluation is based on how well a model ranks positive test edges over negative test edges.
+Specifically, we rank each positive edge in the validation/test set against 3,000,000 randomly-sampled negative edges, and count the ratio of positive edges that are ranked at 100-th place or above (Hits@100).

+**Dataset splitting:** We provide a biological throughput split of the edges into training/validation/test edges.
+Training edges are known *non*-physical protein associations, and validation/test edges denote physical protein association.
-**Dataset splitting:** We provide a biological throughput split of the edges into training/validation/test edges, meaning that the goal is to predict a particular type of protein association (i.e., physical protein-protein interactions) from other types of protein associations (i.e., co-expression, homology, genomic neighborhood, etc.).
+In particular, the goal is to predict a particular type of protein association, i.e., physical protein-protein interaction, from other types of *non*-physical protein associations (e.g., co-expression, homology, or genomic neighborhood) that are known to be strongly correlated with the physical associations that we are interested in.

+The following summarizes the traing/validation/test edges that we provide.

 - Training edges: A list of edges that are present in the training graph.
 All the edges have positive labels (indicated by 1).
 - Validation and test edges: A list of additional edges for evaluating link prediction models.
-We include both positive edges (unseen during training) and negative edges (randomly sampled and no overlap with positive edges).
+We include both positive edges (indicated by 1, unseen during training) and negative edges (indicated by 0, randomly sampled and no overlap with the positive edges).

-The evaluation is based on how well a model ranks positive test edges higher than negative test edges.
-This is measured by Hits@100, which ranks each positive edge among all the negative edges and counts the ratio of positive edges that are ranked at 100-th place or above.

 #### References